-ICAN (Incarcerated Children’s Advocacy Network) — a project of the CFSY — is a growing network of leaders who were incarcerated as children with dozens of members all of over the country.
-Three of its members are full-time CFSY staffers, and all the members of ICAN are living proof of the unique capacity for change that resides within every child and the one-of-a-kind leadership that often comes from directly impacted communities.
+The Incarcerated Children’s Advocacy Network (ICAN) is a project of the Campaign for the Fair Sentencing of Youth, launched in 2014.
+This first-of-its kind national network is run in partnership with a growing number of leaders who were incarcerated as children with hundreds of members all over the country.
+Each and every one of the members of ICAN are living proof of the unique capacity for change that resides within every child and the one-of-a-kind leadership that often comes from directly impacted communities.

 These individuals are experts who demonstrate through their advocacy that children, even those convicted of serious crimes, can mature and become rehabilitated.
 ICAN identifies, mobilizes, and amplifies the experiences of individuals incarcerated as youth to inform the public debate about children’s capacity for positive change and to debunk racially charged and dehumanizing narratives that seek to justify extreme sentencing of youth.

 ICAN Self-Care Convening

 Now in it’s second iteration, the ICAN Self-Care Convening seeks to help ICAN members recognize and heal from trauma.
 These gatherings create an opportunity for formerly life-sentenced children to engage in conversations about self-forgiveness with the assistance of fellow ICAN members, licensed clinical social workers, CFSY staff members, and spiritual guides.
 These discussions focus on creating personal wholeness and retaining a sense of personal accountability while overcoming the shame they bear for the harm they have caused.